-At the School of Journalism we know it's hard to juggle employment with your studies.
-Which is why we're the only multimedia journalism degree offering up to £1,000 paid journalism placement or up to £1,000 towards a journalism project each summer of your studies.
+At The School of Journalism we know it's hard to juggle employment with your studies.
+Which is why we're the only multimedia journalism degree offering up to £1,000 paid journalism placement or up to £1,000 towards a journalism project in your summer holidays\.